-ENABLING ACTIVITY Integrating adaptation in budgets Gender-responsive principle Channel resources for adaptation in ways that generate equitable benefits for people of all genders and social groups Why is this important?
+Integrating adaptation in budgets

+Channel resources for adaptation in ways that generate equitable benefits for people of all genders and social groups

 The NAP process aims to integrate climate change adaptation in development planning across sectors and levels.
 This process facilitates the allocation of resources for adaptation from domestic public sources through government budgets, including central budgets, as well as those for sectors and services provided by the government.
 It also includes budgets allocated for subnational authorities and implementing partners.
 This is therefore a key opportunity to apply gender-responsive budgeting to ensure that resources are allocated for activities that promote gender equality and that investments in adaptation yield equitable benefits.

-What does it look like in practice?
-To ensure that budgets channel resources in ways that yield equitable benefits for people of all genders and social groups, you may consider: • Allocating resources to address human resource and capacity gaps that present barriers to gender-responsive adaptation (for example, by budgeting for gender training or for creation of gender advisor positions). • Ensuring that resources are allocated for adaptation actions that benefit the most vulnerable groups , such as livelihood interventions and strengthening access to services that facilitate adaptation (for example, climate information and financial services). • Allocating targeted resources for actions that promote gender equality as a basis for effective adaptation (for example, specialized training programs for women and people of non-binary genders or actions to increase equitable access to financial services). • Tracking who is benefiting from finance and other resources allocated for the implementation of adaptation actions.
-Applying a gender-responsive budgeting approach in allocation of resources for adaptation. 🗲 Key Tool #6: Gender-Responsive Budgeting Gender-responsive budgeting is an approach that analyzes the effect of government budgets on people of different genders.
+To ensure that budgets channel resources in ways that yield equitable benefits for people of all genders and social groups, you may consider:

+- Allocating resources to address human resource and capacity gaps that present barriers to gender-responsive adaptation (for example, by budgeting for gender training or for creation of gender advisor positions). - Ensuring that resources are allocated for adaptation actions that benefit the most vulnerable groups, such as livelihood interventions and strengthening access to services that facilitate adaptation (for example, climate information and financial services). - Allocating targeted resources for actions that promote gender equality as a basis for effective adaptation (for example, specialized training programs for women and people of non-binary genders or actions to increase equitable access to financial services). - Tracking who is benefiting from finance and other resources allocated for the implementation of adaptation actions. - Applying a gender-responsive budgeting approach in allocation of resources for adaptation.

+Key Tool #6: Gender-Responsive Budgeting

+Gender-responsive budgeting is an approach that analyzes the effect of government budgets on people of different genders.